 The world is a better place because for a brief moment Jen lived in it.

 Dance classes at Esprit de la Danse are fun, friendly, and supportive.
 One parent has even called us "The Little Dance School with the Great Big Heart".
 Classes are divided by type of dance, as well as age and ability.
 (See list of classes on Schedule page.)
-Most classes are limited to 16 students, and will often involve a student helper in addition to the primary instructor, Gay Powell, owner and director since 1973.
+Most classes are limited to 14 students, and will usually involve a student helper in addition to the primary instructor, Gay Powell, owner and director since 1973.
 All student helpers are currently enrolled at Esprit de la Danse.